-Abstentions: Under Delaware law (under which Shockwave is incorporated), abstentions are counted as shares present and entitled to vote at the Annual Meeting, but they are not counted as shares cast.
+Abstentions: Under Delaware law (under which Shockwave is incorporated) and our Bylaws, abstentions are counted as shares present and entitled to vote at the Annual Meeting, but they are not counted as shares cast.
 Our Bylaws provide that a stockholder action (other than the election of directors) shall be decided by the vote of the holders of a majority of the total number of votes cast on the matter.
-Therefore, abstentions will have no effect on Proposal No. 1, Proposal No. 2 or Proposal No. 3.
+Therefore, abstentions will have no effect on the outcome of Proposal No. 1, Proposal No. 2 or Proposal No. 3.

 Votes to Withhold: For Proposal No. 1, you may vote "For all", "Withhold all" or vote "For all except" one or more of the director nominees you specify.
 The three nominees who receive the most "For" votes cast by the holders of shares either present at the Annual Meeting or represented by proxy will be elected to our Board.
-In an uncontested election, "Withhold" votes will not prevent a candidate from being elected.
+In an uncontested election, "Withhold" votes will have no effect on the outcome of the proposal and will not prevent a candidate from being elected.

 Broker Non-Votes: A "broker non-vote" occurs when a broker, bank or other nominee holding your shares in street name does not vote on a particular matter because you did not provide the broker, bank or other nominee voting instructions and the broker, bank or other nominee lacks discretionary voting authority to vote the shares because the matter is considered "non-routine" under the NYSE rules.
 Broker non-votes will be counted for the purpose of determining whether a quorum is present at the Annual Meeting.
-However, because broker non-votes are not considered under Delaware law to be entitled to vote at the Annual Meeting, they will have no effect on the outcome of the votes on Proposal No. 1, Proposal No. 2 or Proposal No. 3.
+However, because broker non-votes are not considered under Delaware law and our Bylaws to be entitled to vote at the Annual Meeting, they will have no effect on the outcome of the votes on Proposal No. 1, Proposal No. 2 or Proposal No. 3.